Intelligence Technology Corporation: History

 The ITC 286 CAT was the first laptop with a built-in cellular modem when it was released in 1988.

 Intelligence Technology Corporation was founded in 1986 by Walker Carroll Morris (1931–2006) and Charles Oliver Ekwurzel (1941–2019) in Dallas, Texas.
 Morris was a five-year veteran of the IBM PC clone industry before founding ITC; Ekwurzel was Morris's brother-in-law.
 ITC was originally a supplier for original equipment manufacturers of laptops before developing their own computer products.
 Development of the company's first product began in October 1987 when Morris, president of ITC, talked to Fred Neal Jr., an owner of a cellular phone license on the East Coast.
 Neal was hired as ITC's director, and together they developed three patents for the company's first product, the ITC 286 CAT, a laptop with a built-in cellular modem.

 By April 1988, ITC had raised $750,000 in development funds, acquired through friends and investors in Marshall, Texas.
 In raising money the company, Morris intentionally eschewed venture capital, stating in May 1989: "We won't even talk to them.
 We're not about to give this company away to venture capitalists".
 Development of the 286 CAT took roughly eight months, with Morris hiring two engineers who developed the plans and schematics for what would become the laptop.
-By the middle of 1988, Morris contracted a Hong Kong manufacturer to produce the ITC 286 CAT (CAT short for Cellular AT), and by June 1988 the first four prototypes were shipped to various Fortune 500 companies for evaulation.
+By the middle of 1988, Morris contracted a Hong Kong manufacturer to produce the ITC 286 CAT (CAT short for Cellular AT), and by June 1988 the first four prototypes were shipped to various Fortune 500 companies for evaluation.
 The 286 CAT was originally slated to be marketed as the Form-Jet by Electronic Form Systems, a Carrollton-based systems integrator that was a subsidiary of Computer Language Research (a mainframe software vendor), but ITC ultimately decided to market the computer by themselves.

 The ITC 286 CAT was first unveiled to the public at the Las Vegas Convention Center during the 1988 COMDEX/Fall.
 A month later, the laptop was released to third-party American dealers.
 (Note: In Canada, the ITC 286 CAT was introduced over a year later, in January 1990.)
 The ITC 286 CAT was the first laptop ever released with a built-in cellular modem.
 Based on an AMPS cellular modem designed by Spectrum Cellular, it was capable of both data and voice transmissions and sold with an Oki-manufactured mobile handset; alternatively, users could have purchased an optional handset or use the laptop's built-in microphone to use the laptop as a speakerphone.
 By May 1989, ITC had sold nearly 700 units of the ITC 286 CAT, with $15 million in commitments for further sales of the computer at that point in time; Morris projected 6,000 total unit sales by the end of 1989.
 ITC aimed the 286 CAT at field workers, such as drilling crew and construction workers, needing to connect to their headquarters remotely, as well as traveling salesmen and insurers.